-Next Generation Science Standards: LS4.D; 2-LS4-1; 2LS2-1
+Next Generation Science Standards: LS1.A; LS1.D; 4-LS1-1; 4-PS4-2

-A team of docents will meet your class in the parking lot, lead the group to the Nature Center courtyard, and point out restrooms and drinking fountains.
-Each docent will take a group of 10-

-12 students and begin their program at one of the following stations: WaterShed Exhibit Hall, Picnic Area for hands-on activities to reinforce the theme, or Nature Walk.
+A team of docents will meet your class in the parking lot, lead the group to the Nature Center courtyard, and point out restrooms and drinking fountain.
+Each docent will take a group of 10-12 students and begin their program at one of the following stations: WaterShed Exhibit Hall and Picnic Area for hands-on activities to reinforce the theme, or Nature Walk.
 The docent will rotate through all stations to complete the program.
-Following is an outline of what to expect at each program station during your field trip.
+Following is an outline of what to expect at each station for your program at the Placer Nature Center.